pepopo978/SuperwowInstallation/README.md

 <hr>

 ### 4. Download the latest SuperWoW dll from here https://github.com/balakethelock/SuperWoW/releases/tag/Release and place in your TWow folder next to WoW.exe.
 You only need the dll you don't need the launcher.
+<b>Make sure you have visual studio 2017 redistributable installed!
+A lot of games require this so good chance you alredy do.
+32 bit download: https://aka.ms/vs/17/release/vc_redist.x86.exe <b/>
 <hr>

 ### 5. Download the latest SuperWoW api addon from here https://github.com/balakethelock/SuperAPI and place in Interface/Addons making sure to remove the "-master" suffix appended by github.